Whatsapp

 Clinical experience suggests that VBT can be beneficial for appropriately selected patients, but the effectiveness of the device for its intended indication has not been formally established.
 As with all surgical treatments, careful patient selection and long-term follow-up are essential.

-How active can my child be after VBT?
+How active can my child be after vertebral body tethering?

-Activity levels increase gradually after surgery.
+Activity levels increase gradually after VBT surgery in Turkey.
 Light daily activities are usually encouraged early, while sports and more demanding physical activities are reintroduced over time.

 Return to sports or exercise must be approved by the treating physician.
 Healing speed, spinal growth, and follow-up imaging all play a role in determining when activities can safely resume.

-Many children return to school approximately two to four weeks after surgery, depending on recovery and comfort.
+Many children return to school approximately two to four weeks after VBT surgery in Turkey, depending on recovery and comfort.
 This timeline can vary, and your doctor will advise what is appropriate for your child.

 What if my child has pain after surgery?